Updated 03 December 2020

 Life cover for employees has a different purposes, but still a valuable one.
 This attractive employee benefit reassures your people that their loved ones will have a financial safety net if they die or become terminally ill while working for you.
 Some life cover policies can be claimed as a business expense rather than a ‘benefit-in-kind’ which would make them exempt from income tax.

-For the purposes of business life insurance, a ‘key person’ is either the owner of the business, or a member of staff (usually very senior) without whom the business would struggle to achieve its goals successfully.
+A key person is either the owner of the business, or a member of staff (usually very senior) without whom the business would struggle to achieve its goals successfully.
 A key person is also someone who would be hard to replace at short notice.
 It isn't just that they are highly skilled or qualified, but that they also have a unique understanding of the business and a feel for it, which a replacement – however well qualified – probably wouldn't have.

 As a business owner, you need to plan for emergencies as well as for your business goals.
 Small businesses are particularly vulnerable to the loss of important team members, since they will simultaneously lose that person’s practical skills, vision, drive and creativity as well as their day-to-day efforts.
-And even though a the person themselves may not be replaceable, the payout from key person insurance can cushion the shock of their departure so that the rest of the team can rally round.
+And even though the person themselves may not be replaceable, the payout from key person insurance can cushion the shock of their departure so that the rest of the team can rally round.

 The right kind of life insurance for your business will depend on how many key people you have and their relative contributions to the business.
 A financial adviser can help you find the most suitable products.